kaniapm/ansible_harbor/roles/epel/epel/README.md

 #### Deployment

-To deploy Harbor on Vagrant instances, just run this command :
+To deploy Grafana on Vagrant instance, just run this command :

 ```bash
 $ vagrant up